Frequently Asked Questions

 What is your lock bore hole specs?

 • If you decide to buy your hardware or lockset from a third-party vendor, please provide them with the following specifications to ensure it will fit our doors: the bore hole size is 2 1/8 inches, the backset is 2 3/4 inches, the center-to-center measurement is 5 1/2 inches, and the door thickness is 2 inches.
 Our in-stock single doors come with two predrilled bore holes for one active lock, unless stated otherwise.
 In-stock double doors have two predrilled bore holes on each door for one active lock and one dummy lock, unless specified differently.
 Please note that our Dutch Doors have different lock specifications; their backset is 2 3/8 inches instead of 2 3/4 inches.
-Locks purchased from PINKYS are not installed on the door when delivered or shipped to prevent damage during transit.
+Locks purchased from LION IRON DOORS are not installed on the door when delivered or shipped to prevent damage during transit.
 The installer will need to put the lock in place after the door has been installed.

 What is the bore hole?